sectum1919/auto_avsr/preparation/README.md

 We provide this pipeline to extract lip region videos from the provided video files and facelandmark files.
 Please follow the steps below to download and preprocess the data.

-1. Download the required dataset from the competition website.
+1. Download the required dataset from the CNVSRC2023 website.

-2. Download the corresponding facial landmark files from the competition website.
+2. Download the corresponding facial landmark files from the CNVSRC2023 website.

 3. Modify the data paths in `run.sh` and execute `sh run.sh`.